Jeevan200431/SmartBlogAI/README.md

 npm run dev
 ```
 ## Deployment
--Frontend is deployed via Vercel
+- Frontend is deployed via Vercel
--Backend can be deployed on Vercel
+- Backend can be deployed on Vercel

-##Environment Variables
+## Environment Variables
-Make sure to create .env files in both client and server.
+- Make sure to create .env files in both client and server.
-For security, these are ignored in .gitignore.
+- For security, these are ignored in .gitignore.

-##Author
+## Author
 Jeevan MR
 GitHub: Jeevan200431